-Our school/college approach to online safety, including appropriate filtering and monitoring on school devices and school networks is reflected in this Child Protection Policy including awareness of the ease of access to mobile phone networks.
-(See KCSiE 2023 Paragraph 138).
+We have an online safety policy, which informs of the filtering and monitoring arrangements on ICT devices and school networks to keep children safe and is reflected in this Child Protection Policy including awareness of the vulnerabilities when accessing mobile phone networks.
+(See KCSiE 2024 Paragraphs 12,102,123 and 133 to 146).

-Our Snr DSL and the DSL team has the lead responsibility in this area, which is overseen and regularly reviewed by the 'Governing body/ trust, along with considering the number of and age range of their children, those who are potentially at greater risk of harm, and how often they access the IT system along with the proportionality of costs versus safeguarding risks.'
+Our Snr DSL and the DSL team has the lead responsibility in this area, which is overseen and regularly reviewed by the 'Governing body, along with considering the number of and age range of their children, those who are potentially at greater risk of harm, and how often they access the IT system along with the proportionality of costs versus safeguarding risks.'

 Our Governing body will ensure they maintain oversight of the Online Safety Policy, contained on our website and school office, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
-The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty as required by KCSiE 2023 paragraph138 to147.
+The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty as required by KCSiE 2024 paragraph145 to146.
 This will include:

-- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually.

-- block harmful and inappropriate content without unreasonably impacting teaching and learning.

-- have effective monitoring strategies in place that meet the school/ colleges safeguarding need.

-- review and discuss the standards with the leadership team, IT staff and service providers to ensure the school/college meets the standard published by the Department for Education filtering and monitoring standards.
+- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning. - have effective monitoring strategies in place that meet the school safeguarding need. - review and discuss the standards with the leadership team, IT staff and service providers to ensure the school meets the standard published by the Department for Education filtering and monitoring standards.